 The Australian bush can be a dangerous place.
 Water can be scarce, there are tonnes of venomous creepy crawlies and the weather can hit both extremes of the thermometer.
-You can prepare for these, but there’s a hazard out there that many Aussies often forget, one that can sneak up from the horizon in an instant — lightning.
-Here’s your guide to lightning safety in the great outdoors.
+But there’s a hazard out there that many Aussies often forget, one that can sneak up from the horizon in an instant — lightning.

 Lightning Safety In The Bush